Stromboli

 Can I make Stromboli Ahead of Time?

-- From Fresh – After making the it you can freeze it raw.
-You will need to simply wrap it up in plastic wrap then foil and place it in the freezer.
+You can definitely freeze unbaked stromboli to bake and enjoy at another time.
+Simply wrap it up in plastic wrap, then foil, and place it in the freezer.
 When you are ready to use it, place it in the fridge to thaw before baking.
 Then bake according to directions.
 It will be cold at this time so you might have to add 5-10 minutes of baking time.

 To prevent stromboli from becoming soggy you need to make sure to cut the slits in the top of the stromboli.
 This will let the steam escape while it bakes.